Elucidated Rolling Diffusion Models for Probabilistic Forecasting of Complex Dynamics: Experiments

 \paragraph{Dataset.} We benchmark our model on medium-range weather forecasting on the ERA5 reanalysis dataset.
 We use the $1.5^\circ$ resolution of the data (a $240\times121$ grid) provided by~\cite{rasp2023weatherbench2}, with 69 prognostic (input and output) variables: Temperature (\texttt{t}), geopotential (\texttt{z}), specific humidity (\texttt{q}), and the u and v components of wind (\texttt{u,v}) over 13 pressure levels (numbers after the abbreviation refer to the level in hPa) as well as the four surface variables 2m temperature (\texttt{2t}), mean sea level pressure (\texttt{mslp}), and u and v components of winds at 10m (\texttt{10u, 10v}).
 We train our models on $12$-hourly data, as in~\cite{price2023gencast}, from 1979 to 2020 and evaluate on 64 2021 initial conditions at 00/12 UTC.

 \paragraph{Baselines.} Our primary baseline is a conditional next-step forecasting EDM, trained using a methodology consistent with ERDM's development.
 To gauge the absolute performance of \ours, we also benchmark it against two prominent external models: (1) IFS ENS: The European Centre for Medium-Range Weather Forecasts' (ECMWF) operational, physics-based ensemble forecasting system~\cite{ifs-manual-cy46r1-ens}; (2) NeuralGCM ENS: A hybrid ML-physics stochastic model~\cite{kochkov2023neural}.
 Official $1.5^\circ$-resolution forecasts for both external models were sourced from Weatherbench-2~\cite{rasp2023weatherbench2} for all variables where available.
-The IFS ENS evaluation uses the same 2021 initial condition dates as our EDM and ERDM models, but is verified against operational \emph{analyses} (as opposed to ERA5), as recommended by~\cite{rasp2023weatherbench2}.
-Due to the unavailability of NeuralGCM forecasts for 2021, we use its 2020 forecasts and evaluate them against the corresponding 2020 ERA5 data.
+The IFS ENS evaluation uses the same 2021 initial condition dates as our EDM and ERDM models, but is verified against operational \emph{analyses}. \footnote{As opposed to ERA5 targets.
+This choice is standard practice~\cite{rasp2023weatherbench2} and favorable to IFS ENS. } Due to the unavailability of NeuralGCM forecasts for 2021, we use its 2020 forecasts and evaluate them against the corresponding 2020 ERA5 data.
 Our conditional EDM baseline can be seen as a reproduction of GenCast~\cite{price2023gencast}, for which forecasts are only available at higher spatial resolutions and a limited set of variables, but using our experimental setup and neural architecture.
 Notably, training \ours{} is considerably less computationally expensive than NeuralGCM ENS $1.5^\circ$ (GenCast $1^\circ$), which required 128 (32) v5 TPUs and 10 (3.5) days to train.
 In contrast, \ours{} was trained on 4 H200 GPUs in 5 days only.
 Lastly, we also include scores for \texttt{z500} and \texttt{2t} from Graph-EFM~\cite{oskarsson2024probabilistic}, taken from their paper.
 These scores are provided for reference, noting that Graph-EFM is trained on 20 more years and evaluated in 2020.
 For ERDM, we use $W=6,\smin=0.002,\smax=500,\rho=-10, \Pmean=2, \Pstd=1.2, N=2$.
 See~\cref{sec:impldetails} for more experimental details.